topher-lo/automl-rdatasets/README.md

 1. Find relevant R datasets using the search bar
 2. Select a R dataset
 3. Select an outcome variable and supervised ML task (regression or classification) to perform
-4. Press the "Run AutoML" button to perform AutoML and generate Python code for the best ML pipeline!
+4. Press the "Run AutoML" button to perform AutoML and generate Python code for the best ML pipeline

 ## Install
 automl-rdatasets has been tested on Python 3.8 and depends on the following packages: